"impressively detailed, lucid and well-organized" ... "synthesizes vital wisdom"

 Sharing our stories gives voice to the diversity of our experiences, hopes and fears and cultivates resilience to the inevitable challenges ahead.

 At the time of its publication in June 2015, Resilient Agriculture was the first, and is still the only published work that interprets the real world experiences of American producers through the application of leading edge climate risk management and resilience science.
 Resilient Agriculture was included in Food Tank’s 15 Favorite Food Books of 2015 and it was nominated for the Southern Writers Award and the Renewable Natural Resources Foundation’s Excellence in Journalism Award.
-Resilient Agriculture was one of twelve books included on Yale Climate Connections, “Climate Changing the Menu” bookshelf in 2016.
+Resilient Agriculture is one of twelve books included on Yale Climate Connections, “Climate Changing the Menu” bookshelf.